Bears in Trees: 2024: How To Build An Ocean: Instructions

+2025–present: Success is Unlikely, Success is Monumental and I See Blue remake

-At the beginning of 2025 the band began recording their next project, naming it Success is Unlikely.
-They described the new era as "everything to us.
+After facing extreme burnout in 2024 from the pressures of an intense touring schedule and being full-time musicians, the band returned to being self-managed from the beginning of 2025, taking up day jobs alongside their work in the band.
+They found that no longer having the band as a full-time career allowed the time they did spend working for the band to feel more novel and intentional.
+They began recording their next project, Success is Unlikely, describing the new era as "everything to us.
 Nothing has felt as urgent or as cathartic or as needed as this."
-Single 'Left, Right, Goodnight!' was the first to be released from this project on 1 May 2025, followed by singles 'No Love, No Heartbreak' and 'Some Character Development' later in the year.
-The band recorded a cover of Twenty One Pilots' We Don't Believe What's On TV, for UK music magazine Rock Sound's 10 year tribute album to Blurryface, Blurryface Reborn.
+Single 'Left, Right, Goodnight!' was the first to be released from this project on 1 May 2025, followed by singles 'No Love, No Heartbreak', 'Some Character Development' and 'Heard it in a Dream' later in the year.
+The project was released as an EP on 20 November 2025.
+The band recorded a cover of Twenty One Pilots' 'We Don't Believe What's On TV', for UK music magazine Rock Sound's 10 year tribute album to Blurryface, Blurryface Reborn.
 They also released single 'Incredible Speed' for Counter Intuitive Records' 10 year anniversary collection.

+On 1 January 2026, the band announced the companion EP to Success is Unlikely, named Success is Monumental, to be released on 12 February.
+Its first single, 'Large Hadron Collider', was released the same day. followed by 'You're The Only Ten I See', '(I Don't Have) Trauma' and 'We Drop A Stitch Sometimes' in the following weeks.

+Initially framing it as an April Fool’s Day joke, the band announced their “new EP” I See Blue on 1 April 2026, with lead single “Life’s A Beach” to release on 4 April.
+It was revealed several hours later that they would be re-recording and releasing their 2019 EP of the same name, as well as producing I See Blue vinyls.
+A sixth track named "Caffeine and Bad Decisions", which the band started writing in 2016, was finalised and added to the re-released EP.